Dimtemp/SCOMTraining/22-Gateway.md

 # Chapter: Implementing the Gateway server (optional)

+Perform a reboot on the LON-DC1 before beginning this lab.
+This is to prevent an issue with the certificate revocation role.
+Also, this lab requires an internet connection for the virtual machines, for the installation of the .NET Framework.

+### Optional?
+1. The Microsoft System CLR Types for Microsoft SQL Server are required before installing a second Management Server.
+Please install this
+2. SCOM does not check on the existence of .NET Framework.
+Don’t forget to enable  .NET Framework 3.5.1 before beginning installation!
+3. To install .NET Framework using Server Manager, select **Add roles and features** from the Dashboard.
+4. To install .NET Framework using PowerShell, enter this command: ```Install-WindowsFeature NET-Framework-Core```

 The following exercises are about deploying agents through gateway servers, combined with a Public Key Infrastructure (PKI) for certificate authentication.
 It consists of the following sections:
 1. Configuring DNS on LON-DC1 and NYC-DC1
 2. Deploying the Certificate Authority